striebwj/ClassicPressPetitionsDashboard/README.md

 Find the latest petitions for ClassicPress growth.

 ## Installation
-1. Upload the plugin to the `/wp-content/plugins/` directory or from the repository.
+1. Upload the plugin to the `/wp-content/plugins/` directory or [install directly] from the repository.
 1. Activate the plugin through the 'Plugins' menu in ClassicPress
 1. **Plugin will work out of the box**.